mihanizator/developer-site/exofile-1_x_x.md

 ?> introduced in 1.0.0

-?> Instance only
+?> Client only

 ## Rules

 ?> introduced in 1.0.0

-?> Instance & Project
+?> Client & Project

 Rules may be defined on any handler— their goal is to provide behavior modifications on handler processing.